The definitive guide to Bridging Loans, insights for Scotland

 Outcome: The property was refurbished and was sold for £480,000.
 After redemption of the purchase and development facility, they profited £60,000.

-Key Takeaway: Access to a flexible bridging loan allowed Emma and Mark to transform this run down semi-detached house and profit from the sale.
+Key Takeaway: Access to flexible finance allowed Emma and Mark to transform this run down semi-detached house and profit from the sale.

 Case Study 3